• Home

 To extend the shelf life of baked cookies, store them in the freezer!
 (See below for tips on freezing cookies!)

 Looking to freeze your cookies so you can enjoy them at a later date!?
 Perfect!
-These almond sugar cookies freeze beautifully – both glazed and un-glazed!
+These almond extract sugar cookies freeze beautifully – both with icing and without!

-• Make the cookies: Prepare the cookie dough, roll and bake according to recipe instructions.
+• Make the cookies: Prepare the cookie dough, roll and bake the almond flavored cookies according to recipe instructions.

 • Cool completely: Transfer the cookies to a cooling rack to cool completely.